aimhubio/aim/README.md

 ```shell
 $ pip3 install aim-cli
 ```
-In order to start Aim Development Environment you need to have Docker installed.
+In order to start Aim UI you need to have Docker installed.
 ```shell
 $ aim up
 ```